conaticus/boolean/README.md

 # Boolean

 ## About
-A bot for the Conaticus Discord server.
+A bot for the Conaticus' [Discord server](https://discord.com/invite/aDAsjZVzaH).
 A document of the development process has been made here: https://www.youtube.com/watch?v=xq2jR3_msmk.

+Also, remember to subscribe at https://www.youtube.com/channel/UCRLHJ-7b4pjDpBBHAUXEvjQ.

 ## Documentation